COVID-19 Frequently Asked Questions

 Where can I find information from Lewisville ISD about COVID-19?

 Visit your child’s school district’s website (Ex: Lewisville ISD) for additional information.

 How will the Town help local businesses?

-The Council also directed staff to temporarily lift the enforcement of sign regulations in order to help businesses during the declared disaster.
+The Council also directed staff to temporarily lift the enforcement of sign regulations in order to help businesses.